 If you asked me a few weeks ago, I would have told you that the process takes about five minutes.
 Since then, though, I’ve timed the whole thing with a video camera.
 I didn’t rush; I just went about my business just like I normally would.
 I wasn’t that far off; it takes just over six minutes go from turning the machine on to being finished, cleaned up, and drinking my coffee.

 I do things just a little bit differently…

 Most people empty out the portafilter after they are finished pulling their espresso.
 I leave it in there and clean it out the next time I use the machine.
 This means I get to start drinking my latte sooner, and it also saves me a little bit of time, since I clean out the portafilter while waiting for the machine to heat up.

 What I hope qualifies as a latte

-I pull two shots of espresso, then I steam and foam about six ounces of milk until it almost doubles in volume.
+I pull a double shot of espresso, then I steam and foam about six or seven ounces of milk until it almost doubles in volume.
 I combine them in a large mug, and I mix in four big old teaspoons of sugar.

 I’m not certain that this officially qualifies as a latte.
 With this volume of foam it probably ends up somewhere in between a cappuccino and a latte.
 I don’t really care what it actually is; I just know that it tastes quite good.